azukaar/Cosmos-Server/readme.md

 Because every new self-hosted applications **re-invent the wheel** and implement **crucial parts** such as authentication **from scratch** everytime, the **large majority** of them are very succeptible to be **hacked without too much trouble**.
 On top of that, you as a user need to make sure you properly control the access to those applciation and keep them updated.

 **Even a major application such as Plex** has been **hacked** in the past, and the data of its users has been exposed.
-In fact, the recent LastPass happened because a LastPass employee had a Plex server that **wasn't updated to the last version** and was missing an important **security patch**!
+In fact, the recent LastPass leak happened because a LastPass employee had a Plex server that **wasn't updated to the last version** and was missing an important **security patch**!

 That is the issue Cosmos Server is trying to solve: by providing a secure and robust gateway to all your self-hosted applications, **you can be sure that your data is safe** and that you can access it without having to worry about the security of your applications.